jchaves/deedum/README.md

 ./release
 ```
 # Future ?
+- zoomable images (should be done, could be better perhaps)
 - identities linked to pages should be remembered between sessions ? (should be done?)
 - automatically detect if there are ANSI codes and not bother processing a pre-text if not? (should be done)
 - Gopher ?